Search Apply Now

 Associate Professor Baki Billah

 Associate Professor Baki Billah received his PhD in biostatistics from Monash University.
 He has received multiple teaching awards for his biostatistics units.
 A/Prof Billah has published more than 200 research articles and reports, and supervised 10 PhD students.
-His current research include COVID-19, cardiovascular disease and type II diabetes.
+His current research areas include COVID-19, cardiovascular disease and type II diabetes.

 Dr Helen Kelsall